zsolutions-io/aleo-dcp/README.md

 ## Use Cases

-**Aleo DCP** enables use cases such as decentralised data broker or private data NFT marketplace with one click buy.
+**Aleo DCP** enables use cases such as:

+- **Private Election** - A voting system that does not disclose results before a specific time to avoid votes being influenced by previous votes.
+- **pNFT Marketplace** - Marketplace for NFTs with private data and owners, with one click buy mechanism as with regular NFTs.
+Seller doesn't have to come back to transfer NFT data once listing has been accepted by a buyer.
+- **Decentralised data broker** - Marketplace for selling SQL query results.
+Sell access to large amount of offchain data resulting from a zkSQL query over a RDBMS, with proof of conformity of the result (see [snarkDB](https://snarkdb.com)).

 ## How it works?